- What's On

-The show must go online and we’re delighted to be able to share an archive recording of our 2017 Made at Curve and Theatre Royal Bath co-production of Joe Orton’s contemporary classic, What The Butler Saw.
+The show must go online and during lockdowns we were delighted to be able to share an archive recording of our 2017 Made at Curve and Theatre Royal Bath co-production of Joe Orton’s contemporary classic, What The Butler Saw.

 What the Butler Saw was Orton’s final play, completed just a month before his untimely death.
 This Made At Curve production, directed by Nikolai Foster, was performed 50 years since the death of the celebrated Leicester playwright.

-The captioned archive recording will be live on this page from 7pm Sun 19 Apr for the duration of the lockdown.
-Join the conversation online with #CurveButler
+The captioned archive recording was available on this page from 7pm Sun 19 Apr until Curve fully reopened in 2021.

 Archive recordings are made by theatres so we have a full record of the productions we work on.
 They’re filmed on a single camera at the back of the auditorium.
-Although the show was never intended for public broadcast, we’re making this video available with captions for everyone to enjoy.
+Although the show was never intended for public broadcast, we made this video available with captions for everyone to enjoy.